a11ywatch/a11ywatch/README.md

 and documentation, who to contact about what, and etc.

 If you want to build A11yWatch right away there are multiple options, the easiest way is to use docker:
-Please allocate atleast 6gb of memory and enable kubernetes for the simplest configuration setup.
+Please allocate atleast 6gb of memory.

 ##### You have a working [Docker environment].